Q: Where is the Cruise Terminal located?

 Car and Luggage Storage

-There is no luggage storage facility for passengers embarking at Auckland: however, check in for luggage is from 9:00am on the day of embarkation.
+Luggage drop-off is from 9:00am on the day of embarkation.
 Please note that no personal effects will be held.
 Once your luggage is checked in it will be taken directly to the ship and you will not have access to it until moving into your cabin.

 Q: Where can I find information on what to do in Auckland?